sagadre/wilds-fine-tuning/journal.md

 Started bringing in some network code, but need to figure out which of the ensembles to fit.
 Moving in a direction of super resolution.
 Thinking that I am going to use a NeRF type formulation to fit a neural network to CMIP6 data.
 Thinking about this as pre-training, fine-tuning could then be about bringing in data from a specific region and time period. also looking at this paper: https://iopscience.iop.org/article/10.1088/1748-9326/ac1ed9 to try to figure out why the models disagree so much.

+- week of Feb 7
+Chatted with Dylan from class and got some strategies for how to reconcile the CMIP6 model discrepancies.
+Seems like mean surface temperature is a way to go.
+For early data fitting I might also just consider just using one set of GT for simplicity rather than trying to find the best predictions from different climate models.

+- week of Feb 14
+Reviewed the NeRF paper to see how many of the principles can map over for climate modeling.
+The volumetric rendering piece does not seem super useful, but the fact that we can fit an mlp to pretty high frequency data is encouraging.
+This week I hope to start on implementation and over fitting to a simple training set.
+I will also consider using a transformer and not just mlp.